danseps/danseps/README.md

 ## Hi there 👋
+Welcome to my GitHub profile

+### About me
+My name is Daniel Šeps and I mainly code in C and Java.
+Studying at FIM UHK in the Czech Republic.

 <!--
 **danseps/danseps** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.